isegkos/pwd-canvas-sketch/README.md

 # pwd-canvas-sketch
 This is a simple docker solution to experiment with canvas-sketch in PWD (Play With Docker) without installing node.js and canvas-sketch locally.

-First, go to play with docker lab and start a new session:
+First, go to PWD lab and start a new session:
 - https://labs.play-with-docker.com/

 Add a new instance and run the following command on the command prompt: